networknt/json-schema-validator/README.md

 # json-schema-validator

-A Java json schema validator that support json schema draft v4.
-It is a key component in our [light-java](https://github.com/networknt/light-java) microservices framework to validate request against OpenAPI specification at runtime.
+A Java json schema validator that supports json schema draft v4.
+It is a key component in our [light-4j](https://github.com/networknt/light-4j) microservices framework to validate request against OpenAPI specification for [light-rest-4j](http://www.networknt.com/style/light-rest-4j/) and RPC schema for [light-hybrid-4j](http://www.networknt.com/style/light-hybrid-4j/) at runtime.

 * [Why to use this library?](#why-to-use-this-library)